 This dense forest is part of the Mounts Palay-Palay and Mataas na Gulod Protected Landscape, which covers a little over 3,973 hectares.
 It was officially established as a game refuge, bird sanctuary and national park in 1976.
 Today, under the National Integrated Protected Areas System through Proclamation No. 1315, the park is now a protected landscape.
 It is the last remaining original lowland forest in the Cavite province.

-You are actually seeing a giant wall of soft mud in the photo below.
+You are actually looking at a giant wall of soft mud in the photo below.
 The best thing about it?
 It’s part of the trail!
 We had to scramble up using roots, vines, and depressions to make progress on our ascent.

 Further along the trail, moss-covered rocks gave way to mud and roots.
 They require extra care to tread as they are quite slippery.

 The forest is one big world of green and brown.
 However, if you take time and effort to take a closer look, it can be chock-full of unusual sights such as this large patch of bright orange fungi which breaks the monotony of the color green.
 We also found a large stone that is half covered in moss, a complete mystery since the demarcation is quite sharp.
 Considering the heavy moisture that permeates in the forest, this stone should be covered wholly in moss.

 Of course, there are trees whose unusual root arrangements form tunnels and caverns where forest denizens can hide and take shelter.